haven1433/autoimplement/README.md

 stub.PropertyChanged.Invoke(this, new PropertyChangedEventArgs("SomeProperty"));
 ```

-As mentioned, custom classes found online such as DelegateCommand or RelayCommand might have a special method called "RaiseCanExecuteChnaged" that has the same behavior as `EventImplemenation`'s `Invoke` method.
+As mentioned, custom classes found online such as DelegateCommand or RelayCommand might have a special method called "RaiseCanExecuteChanged" that has the same behavior as `EventImplemenation`'s `Invoke` method.
 Invoke was chosen to help make the stub's member behave closer to how delegates behave in the rest of .Net.

 ## Decorator